Table of Contents

 If you’re looking for one of the top chainsaws you can use season after season, this is it.

-In fact, it’s one of the best chainsaws for both rural and suburban homeowners who need a gas powered tool for a variety of tree trimming and cutting needs.
+In fact, it’s one of the most popular and best chainsaws for both rural and suburban homeowners who need a professional gas powered tool for a variety of tree trimming and wood cutting needs.

-The 14-inch guide bar and chain make it an excellent saw for pruning small to medium-sized branches.
+The 14-inch bar and chain makes it an excellent saw for cutting small trees and pruning branches.
 You can also cut down a large 28-inch tree with two opposite cuts.

-The best parts, however, are the Quickstart Technology for smoother starting, the Automatic (Adjustable Flow) Oiler for perfect chain lubrication, and the 5-point Anti-Vibration System that makes it extremely comfortable to use.
+The best parts, however, are the Quickstart Technology for smoother starting, the Automatic Oiler with Adjustable Flow for perfect chain lubrication, and the 5-point Anti-Vibration System that makes it extremely comfortable to use.

-This Remington chainsaw gives you all of the same benefits as the last review but comes with a longer guide bar and chain—16 inches.
+This popular Remington chainsaw gives you all of the same benefits as the last review but comes with a longer bar—16 inches.

-For someone who wants a great middle-of-the-road tool, this is a clear winner.
+For someone who wants a great middle-of-the-road power tool that’s easy to use, this is a clear winner.

 If you didn’t know this already, Poulan Pro is one of the top chainsaw brands out there.
-Therefore, it’s no surprise why it’s rated so high on this top 10 chainsaws list.
+Therefore, it’s no surprise why this popular model is rated so high on this top 10 chainsaws list.

 The best parts of this machine are the OxyPower Engine Technology that provides a powerful engine with 70% less emissions and 20% lower fuel consumption.
 That’s good for both the environment and you’re wallet.

-It also has an Inertia-Activated Chain Brake, which is the safest type out there, and a Side-Mounted Tensioning System for quick chain adjustments.
+It also has an Inertia-Activated Chain Brake, which is one of the best safety features out there, and a Side-Mounted Chain Tensioning System for quick chain adjustments.

-Husqvarna makes one of the highest rated chainsaws with a 24-inch guide bar and chain.
+Husqvarna makes one of the highest rated chainsaws with a 24-inch bar.

 The upgraded X-Torq Technology lowers emissions by 60% and reduces fuel consumption by 20% so you can cut for longer periods of time during each project (and save money on gas).

-It also includes all of the top features you want in a chainsaw this big: an Inertia-Activated Chain Brake, Automatic (Adjustable Flow) Oiler, and Side-Mounted Tensioning System.
+It also includes all of the top features you want in a chain saw this big: an Inertia-Activated Chain Brake, Automatic Oiler with Adjustable Flow, and Side-Mounted Chain Tensioning System.

 We’re now entering the section of chainsaw reviews that covers the top battery powered chainsaws.

-And the Makita XCU02PT1 is a cordless chainsaw that’s been done right.
+And the Makita XCU02PT1 is a cordless chainsaw with an electric motor that’s been done right.

-While it does have a short 12-inch guide bar, it’s the perfect tool for residential projects, such as light trimming jobs around the house and yard.
-This model is also easy on the ears because it runs much quieter than its gas powered competitors.
+While it does have a short 12-inch bar, it’s the perfect tool for residential projects, such as light trimming jobs around the house and yard.

 Another bonus is that the batteries are standardized across the Makita tool line, which allows you to use them in other Makita power tools.

-Two final features worth pointing out are the Manual Chain Brake for safety and an Automatic (Adjustable Flow) Oiler for bar and chain lubrication.
+Two final features worth pointing out are the Manual Chain Brake safety feature and an Automatic Oiler with Adjustable Flow for easy bar lubrication.

-Like the #3 chainsaw review above, this chainsaw is also a good middle-of-the-road choice since it has a 16-inch guide bar.
+Like the #3 chainsaw review above, this professional chainsaw is also a good middle-of-the-road choice since it has a 16-inch bar.

-The Manual Chain Brake is a good safety feature and the Automatic (Fixed Flow) Oiler takes the guesswork out of keeping your guide bar and chain properly oiled.
+The Manual Chain Brake is a good safety feature and the Automatic (Fixed Flow) Oiler takes the guesswork out of keeping your bar properly oiled.

-Finally, like all of the other chainsaws on this list, this model also includes a Tool-Free Chain Tensioning System in addition to a Bar Tightening Knob for fast chain adjustments.
+Finally, like all of the other chainsaws on this list, this popular model also includes a Tool-Free Chain Tensioning System in addition to a Bar Tightening Knob for fast adjustments.

 If you’re a homeowner looking for a powerful tool for heavy duty jobs around the yard, this is the biggest (and best) cordless battery chainsaw you’ll find.

-With an electric chainsaw, there’s no need for mixing gasoline or waiting for batteries to charge—you can cut forever without any stops or hesitation.
+With a chainsaw that has an electric motor, there’s no need for mixing fuel or waiting for batteries to charge—you can cut forever without any stops or hesitation.

-What makes this 14-inch chainsaw a great entry-level model is that it has a super lightweight design at 6 lbs.
-It’s also compact and easy to hold.
-For small tree cutting jobs and pruning, this chainsaw is a dream come true for many homeowners.
+What makes this 14-inch chainsaw a great entry-level model is that it has a super lightweight design (6 lbs.) that’s easy to use.

-A unique feature it has is a wraparound hand guard to protect your top hand from any flying debris while cutting.
-However, it does lack a safety chain brake, but for the types of jobs that this tool is intended for, the risk of kickback is low.
+A unique feature it has is a wraparound hand guard to protect your top hand from any flying debris while cutting wood.
+However, it does lack safety features like a chain brake, but for the types of jobs that this tool is intended for, the risk of kickback is lower.